Schizophrenia Treatment Center for Adolescents Near Dallas, Texas

 Individual Psychotherapy

 Individual psychotherapy offers teens with schizophrenia a safe space to explore their thoughts, feelings, and experiences.
-This one-on-one approach with a trained therapist addresses your teen’s unique challenges, helping them process emotions and develop healthier coping mechanisms.
+This one-on-one approach with a trained therapist addresses your teen’s challenges, helping them process emotions and develop healthier coping mechanisms.
 This method fosters trust and helps teens gain a deeper understanding of their condition, guiding them toward improved emotional and mental health.

 Cognitive Remediation Therapy (CRT)